 There are many areas of social work practice that provide excellent supervision and learning opportunities.
 With the guidance of your assigned field director - who has experience placing students in the particular region where you reside - you will be an active participant in the process.

 Coursework fills your social worker toolkit with the theories, skills and interventions you need to succeed as a social worker.
-The Generalist and Specialization Field Placement allows you to practice using those tools, and the concurrent field seminars give you a place to unpack your experiences and reflect on them while gaining valuable professional feedback.
+The Generalist and Specialization Field Experience allows you to practice using those tools, and the concurrent field seminars give you a place to unpack your experiences and reflect on them while gaining valuable professional feedback.

 So I'm going to take a couple of minutes to talk about the field education components of our MSW program.
 Field education provides students with the opportunity to integrate all of the material from coursework, all the coursework that Jen just discussed, into actual practice under the supervision of an MSW with two or more years of experience.
 We often refer to the coursework as filling our students' tool bag with theories, skills, interventions.
 Students then take that tool bag out into the field and practice.